 Students will start each day with prayer and Bible class where they will be trained to study and unpack Scripture.
-They will serve alongside SFCI staff in our ministry sites to minister to the people in the Tenderloin.
-Throughout the week they will apply their experiences from worksites to their designated track and will review these experiences in the practicum class.
+They will serve alongside SFCI staff in our ministry sites to reach the people in the Tenderloin.
+Throughout the week they will apply their experiences from worksites to their designated track and will review these experiences in a practicum class.
 Once a week, students will go out to the SRO apartment buildings to reach residents and create relationships through Adopt a Building.

 Saturdays are usually opportunities to rest, explore the city, and reconnect with peers.

 Students enrolled in the Northwest University Partnership will be excluded from their work sites two afternoons a week to focus on and complete coursework.